determinoX/Design-Pattern-7B/Design Patterns/src/GOF/StructuralPattern/README.md

 the properties of its parent classes.
 This pattern is particularly useful for making independently developed class libraries work together

+- Decorator
+- Proxy
+- Facade
 - Adapter
-- Bridge
 - Composite
-- Decorator
-- Facade
 - Flyweight
-- Proxy
+- Bridge ✗